 3D Object Detection for Autonomous Vehicles: Models, Sensors, and Real-World Challenges

-Autonomous vehicles drive through space, so they not only have to detect and classify objects, but they also need spatial awareness.
-They not only need to understand that the light in the intersection is red, but also keep enough distance from the car in front to come to a safe stop.
+Autonomous vehicles drive through space, so they cannot just detect and classify objects; they need spatial awareness.
+It is not enough to know the light at the intersection is red.
+The vehicle also has to keep enough distance from the car in front to come to a safe stop.

 Why 3D Object Detection Matters in Autonomous Driving